minerbadd/MUSE/data/muse/MiningMUSE.md

 Finally, `lib/turtle` also abstracts <a href="code/lib/turtle.html#unblock" target="_blank"> dealing with some of the difficulties </a>turtles face when attempting to move to a position.
 Hiding the detail of dealing with obstacles presents a simpler notion of movement.

 <a id="UI"></a>
 Another issue for maintainable code is managing the inevitable and ongoing changes to the user interface.
 MUSE keeps the actual UI code "thin".
-We'll look at how.
+We looked at this in `lib/map`.
+We'll look exhaustively at how.

  _(We have it a bit easier since the user interface for MUSE is just a <a href="https://en.wikipedia.org/wiki/Command-line_interface" target="_blank"> command line interface, CLI</a>.
 The commands are simple text inputs to the <a href="https://www.computercraft.info/wiki/CraftOS" target="_blank"> CraftOS</a> command line.
 The design issues for a <a href="https://en.wikipedia.org/wiki/Graphical_user_interface" target="_blank"> graphical user interface, a GUI</a> are the subject of a whole other exploration.)_